ADAMS Release 7 May 2019 - What's new?

 6. Fill in the country, region and city for the sample collection.

-7. Fill in the Specific gravity, pH and validity
+7. Fill in the Sample Specific Gravity (Initial Testing Procedure), Sample Specific Gravity (Confirmation Procedure), pH and validity

 For samples with a date received after 16 March 2016 the validity will be calculated automatically based on the microbial contamination markers